Owners: Jeb Tyler and Jason Guck & William Faucett, Jr.

 What is the 5LINX Scam?
 Welcome to my review on 5LINX.
 We’ll explore this company and see if it is worth becoming a member.

 5LINX was born in the year 2000 by two men, Jason Guck and Jeb Tyler.
-They wanted to base their business on 5 main principles.
+They wanted to base their business on five main principles.

-5LINX has their 5 principles which is their mantra and the reason they started their business.
-I think they should add transparency to this list, because their needs to be some with this company.
+5LINX has their 5 principles which are their mantra and the reason they started their business.
+I think they should add transparency to this list because their needs to be some with this company.

-Along with their 5 principles they state their representatives come first.
+Along with their five principles, they state their representatives come first.
 Huh, price gouging every chance you get isn’t putting anyone first but yourself.

 They have 3 product lines in which to sell from.

 Home – This includes things such as energy, telecommunications, tech support, and security.